Design and reflections on multi-tenancy in the Ameba Platform

 ameba.jp/exposed: "true"

-Also, by using the inheritance feature of Hierarchical Namespace, it is no longer necessary to create it in each Child Namespace as shown above.
+Furthermore, by using the inheritance feature of Hierarchical Namespaces, it becomes unnecessary to create each Child Namespace as described above.

 SecurityGroupsForPod(SGP)

-- There is a limit to the number of Pods that can be applied.
+1. There is a limit to the number of Pods to which this can be applied.

 Trunk ENI